U.S. Route 20 in Nebraska: Wyoming state line to Rushville

 Chadron is home to Chadron State Park, Nebraska's oldest state park containing nearly 1000 acres of Pine Ridge wilderness.
 It is also home to the Pine Ridge Ranger District of the Nebraska National Forest.
 The Museum of Fur Trade is also located in Chadron at the site of a former fur trading post run by the American Fur Company between 1837 and 1876.
 The highway leaves Chadron and runs southeast alongside the Little Bordeaux Creek.
-As the road continues towards Hay Springs it makes a 400 ft climb as it passes through a portion of the Pine Ridge Escarpment.
+As the road continues toward Hay Springs, it makes a 400 ft climb as it passes through a portion of the Pine Ridge Escarpment.
 To the north, the Beaver Wall escarpment provides views of the surroundings including the buttes at Crawford all the way to the Black Hills.
-In Hay Springs, US 20 meets up with N-87, which joins from the south.
+In Hay Springs, US-20 meets up with N-87, which joins from the south.
 Together, the two highways run concurrently for nearly 9 mi, through Hay Springs and into Rushville.
-On the west side of Rushville, Highway 87 leaves to the north towards Pine Ridge, South Dakota while US 20 continues through town.
+On the west side of Rushville, N-87 leaves to the north toward Pine Ridge, South Dakota, while US-20 continues through town.